niallkennedy/angellist/readme.txt

 Associate an individual post with one or more [AngelList](http://angel.co/) companies to automatically display company logo, summary, description, and more after your post content.

 The plugin generates HTML markup for posts with associated companies.
-Company profiles are cached on your server for fast access without remote requests to AngelList servers.
+Company profiles are cached on your server for fast access without remote requests to AngelList servers with each page load.

 Includes [Schema.org markup](http://schema.org/) for rich company metadata and search engine friendliness.